lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/6c_BQ_dataset.md

-# SQL Concepts & Practice
+# BigQuery SQL Datasets and Queries

 ### What is this & why do this
  - **Learn** SQL query concepts so that you can use Google Cloud Big Query service